Jacobi Fields in Optimal Control I: Morse and Maslov Indices: Symplectic geometry and Morse type theorems

 Then \begin{enumerate} \item The mapping $\Phi_\alpha$ is a bijection, whose restrictions to the subset $\{\tilde{\Lambda} \in \widetilde{L(\Sigma)}: \Lambda\cap \Lambda_\alpha = \{0\}\}$ is a homeomorphism onto $\{\Lambda \in L(\Sigma): \Lambda\cap \Lambda_\alpha = \{0\}\}$. \item The set of all bijections $\Phi_\alpha$ forms a system of local charts of $\widetilde{L(\Sigma)}$ whose transitions $\Phi_{\alpha\beta} = \Phi_\alpha \Phi_\beta^{-1}$ are the functions

 \end{enumerate} \end{theorem}

-The proof of this theorem and the last lemma, as well as many other applications of the Leray index can be found in~\cite{gosson}.
+The proof of this theorem and the last lemma, as well as many other applications of the Leray index can be found in~\cite{gosson}[Theorem 4.5].

-We need a couple of lemmas related to curves in the Lagrangian Grassmanian and its universal covering.
+We need two lemmas related to curves in the Lagrangian Grassmanian and its universal covering.
 We will use them only to prove the main Morse Theorem~\ref{thm:main_index_result}.
 So we just sketch the proofs.

 \begin{lemma} For any countable set $S \in L(\Sigma)$ the set of Lagrangian planes, that intersect transversally any Lagrangian plane from $S$, is dense in $L(\Sigma)$. \end{lemma}

 \begin{proof} The proof is a simple consequence of the Baire category theorem.
 Indeed, we know that $\Lambda^\pitchfork$ is an open set in $L(\Sigma)$.
 One should just prove that those sets are dense, then the intersection